gulashanhashami/gulashan-fw13_394/README.md

 ---

 ## This is an E-commerce projects.
-I used json server to build this project.
+I used MERN stack to build this project.
 And this is a fully responsive for all screen size.

 # Prerequisities